Roll 1

 * Growth points reset to 0 after reaching the pre-determined number.

 EXAMPLE: you roll a pool of 5d6 and get - 1 / 3 / 6 / 1 / 1 In this case, you have two extra 1s on top of your successful 1.
 This means you now have 2 Boost Points to use at any given time, and you can continue to stack up Boost Points as you play.
 You can also use as many Boost Points as you want at one time.
 For example, you can use 5 Boost Points to add 5d6 to your roll.
 You must utilize Boost Points BEFORE you roll - you cannot use Boost Points after a failed roll.
 You can also do all of the above to help other Players, spending Boost Points to give another Player extra 1d6s for their roll.
 CHARACTER GROWTH: If you have any unused Boost Points at the end of a session, you must add those together with all other character's unused Boost Points.
 This total is then added to your Growth point section, and your Boost Points reset back to 0.
-Whenever your Growth points reach a pre-determined number (set by the Game Runner), you add 1d6 to a single Skill AND a single Tag.
+Whenever your Growth points reach a pre-determined number (set by the Game Runner), you add 1d6 to a single Skill of your choosing.
 Growth points can carry over after reseting, meaning if the Growth number is 20 and the group ends the session with 22, they level up and also have 2 Growth points after reset.
 You can change the Growth number if you feel that "leveling up" is happening too fast/slow.
 Since Players are only increasing one Skill and one Tag at a time, you may need to play around with this number to find a good balance, based on the nature of your group.
 20 is a good place to start.
 REMINDER: If your character gets knocked out at any point during the session, you lose all your current Boost Points and reset to 0.
-The Game Runner can/should also give the party Growth Points at the end of each session, based on party accomplishments/victories/memorable moments (see TEMPLATES in the GAME RUNNER SECTION for a guide).
+The Game Runner can also give the party Growth Points at the end of each session, based on party accomplishments/victories/memorable moments (see TEMPLATES in the GAME RUNNER SECTION for a guide).

 * A character can only receive one healing attempt per long rest.